My Everything (Ariana Grande album): Release and promotion

-On June 28, 2014, Grande announced that her album would be available for pre-order through her website.
-Those who pre-ordered the album would get exclusive access to Grande's concert stream that will be held on August 24 where she will perform songs from her album live for the first time.
-Grande embarked on her first world tour titled The Honeymoon Tour in support of the album which began in February 2015.
+On June 28, 2014, Grande announced that My Everything would be available for pre-order through her website.
+Those who pre-ordered the album would get exclusive access to Grande's iHeartRadio concert stream that held on August 24, where she performed songs from her album live for the first time.
+Grande embarked on her first world tour titled the Honeymoon Tour, in support of the album which began in February 2015.
+In the weeks preceding the release of My Everything, several previews of songs from the album were released; on July 7, Grande posted a teaser of "Best Mistake" onto her Instagram page, featuring rapper Big Sean.
+On July 27, a preview for "Be My Baby" was filmed at a concert of featured artist, Cashmere Cat.

-In the weeks preceding the release of My Everything, several previews of songs from the album were released.
-On July 7, 2014, Grande posted a teaser of "Best Mistake" onto her Instagram page.
-The song features rapper Big Sean.
-On July 27, 2014, a preview of "Be My Baby" was filmed at a concert of featured artist, Cashmere Cat, and uploaded to YouTube, by a fan.
-Grande retweeted a link to the video on her Twitter profile.
-She then retweeted a second snippet on August 4.
-Twenty days before the album's release, Grande released a preview of "Love Me Harder", which features Canadian recording artist The Weeknd, onto her Instagram profile.
+Twenty days before the album's release, Grande released a preview of "Love Me Harder", which features Canadian recording artist the Weeknd, onto her Instagram profile.
 On August 20, four songs from the album, "Why Try", "Be My Baby", "Love Me Harder", and "Just a Little Bit of Your Heart", were released courtesy of MTV.
 On August 24, Grande opened the 2014 MTV Video Music Awards with "Break Free" and then later appeared to perform "Bang Bang" with Jessie J and Nicki Minaj.
-Following her performance on the show, My Everything was released worldwide on August 25, 2014.
+Following her performance on the show, My Everything was released on August 25.
 During the week of its release, commercials aired on television to promote My Everything as well as the Beats Pill.
 On August 29, Grande performed "Problem", "Break Free", "Bang Bang", and "Break Your Heart Right Back" on The Today Show.
 In addition to performing, Grande was also interviewed, forecasted to weather and brought her grandmother for an interview of her own.
 On September 5, Grande performed the title track from My Everything during the Stand Up to Cancer television program in dedication to her grandfather, who had died from cancer earlier that year.